kasrarezaee/Terminal-Fighter/README.md

-# Terminal Fighter: a simple River_Raid like gime in C
+# Terminal Fighter: a simple River_Raid like game in C

 ## Description